JD.com Inc. (JD) Shares Up Despite Recent Market Volatility

-JD.com Inc. (NASDAQ: JD)’s stock price has increased by 2.57 compared to its previous closing price of 44.44.
-Despite this, the company has seen a loss of -2.04% in its stock price over the last five trading days.
-Barrons Online reported 23 hours ago that The Best 5 and Worst 5 Nasdaq 100 Stocks in February
+JD.com Inc. (NASDAQ: JD)’s stock price has increased by 0.83 compared to its previous closing price of 47.07.
+Despite this, the company has experienced a 5.94% gain in its stock price over the last five trading sessions.
+Barrons Online reported on 02/28/23 that The Best 5 and Worst 5 Nasdaq 100 Stocks in February

 Is It Worth Investing in JD.com Inc. (NASDAQ: JD) Right Now?

-The price-to-earnings ratio for JD.com Inc. (NASDAQ: JD) is 242.84x, which is above its average ratio.
-Moreover, the 36-month beta value for JD is 0.46.
-Analysts have varying opinions on the stock, with 37 analysts rating it as a “buy,” 7 as “overweight,” 5 as “hold,” and 2 as “sell.”
+JD.com Inc. (NASDAQ: JD) has a higher price-to-earnings ratio of 259.34x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.45.
+Analysts have mixed views on the stock, with 37 analysts rating it as a “buy,” 7 as “overweight,” 5 as “hold,” and 2 as “sell.”

 Will You Miss Out On This Growth Stock Boom?